Career: Our approach

 This is where our career development concept comes in: We take the issue of career development into account right from the beginning of our doctoral program or the start of the postdoc.
 We don’t use the term “career” in the sense of “higher, faster, further”, but rather as a development of personality, personal circumstances, academic qualifications and career paths.
 We offer professional career coaching, (dissertation) counseling, workshops, scientific soft-skill courses, mentoring, career orientation events, as well as plenty of opportunity for networking and exchange.

-Anne Löchte is responsible for career development and counseling at the Berlin School of Mind and Brain.
-She is a trained systemic coach (Artop Institut at Humboldt-Universität, DBVC certified) as well as a behavior and communication trainer.
-Anne Löchte studied German language and literature, History and Philosophy and has worked in academia for many years.
-She has been a member of the management team of the Berlin School of Mind and Brain since 2007.
+Dr. Anne Löchte is responsible for career development and counseling at the Berlin School of Mind and Brain.
+She is a certified career advisor, a systemic coach (Artop Institut at Humboldt-Universität zu Berlin, DBVC certified) as well as a behavior and communication trainer.
+Anne Löchte studied German language and literature, History and Philosophy and has worked in the academy for many years.
+In addition, since 2016 she has been heading the UniWIND group “Extra-university Careers for Doctorate Holders: The point of view of employers”.
+(UniWIND is the confederation of currently 59 universities engaged in the qualification of junior researchers‘ in Germany in before and after the doctorate.)
+Anne Löchte has been a member of the management team of the Berlin School of Mind and Brain since 2007.